numpy/numpy/doc/source/reference/c-api.array.rst

         Make sure a copy is made of *op*.
 If this flag is not present, data is not copied if it can be avoided.

+    .. c:var:: NPY_ARRAY_ENSURENOCOPY

+        Make sure no copy is made of *op*.
+An error will be given if a copy cannot be avoided.

     .. c:var:: NPY_ARRAY_ENSUREARRAY

         Make sure the result is a base-class ndarray.
 By